 Is this a Chromebook or a tablet?
 Well, you may never have t decide with the awesome Lenovo IdeaPad Chromebook.
 True to its name, it delivers two form factors in one, while making use of the versatility of Chrome OS and setting you back much less than even the most affordable Windows tablets in the market.

-It all depends on what you want to do with that machine, and the kind of tasks that are important to you.
+In our Best Laptops 2021 guide, we’ve covered all OS platforms. however, choosing the best laptop depends on what you want to do with that machine, and the kind of tasks that are important to you.
 For that, we advise that you first identify the tasks at hand, any available programs/apps that you’ll be using on your device, then identify compatibility.

 Chances are that if you’re sticking to the sub-$1,000 price range, you won’t get a Mac, unless you’re willing to do with an older model.
 That leaves a choice of Windows and Chrome OS, and in that case, it gets down to the question of what software you need to run.